Bruce-jimenez/project-2_Fantasia-Store/ReadMe.md

  weapons in a fantasy setting, armor to protect yourself, and utilities for any situation, expected or unexpected.

 #Video Demonstration
+**Disclaimer - I do not know how to remove the watermark from the video**

 #ScreenShots: